CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Backup-and-Restore-NetQ.md

 nvidia@netq-server:~$ sudo cp ./vm-backuprestore.sh /usr/sbin/
 ```

-3. Log in to your NetQ server and set the script to executable.
-Do this for each node in your deployment:
+3. Log in to your NetQ server (or the master node in cluster deployments) and set the script to executable.

 ```
 nvidia@netq-server:/home/nvidia# sudo chmod +x /usr/sbin/vm-backuprestore.sh